-Usually, if you are traveling across the southwest, you have the essential points in your schedule like Upper Antelope Canyon, Lower Antelope Canyon, Antelope Canyon X, Horseshoe Bend, Zion National Park, Grand Canyon North Rim, etc. We are pretty confident that on your road trip, you will be traveling on U.S. 89 between Kanab and Page in any direction.
-It means that you will be visiting the Paria River – Vermillion Cliffs Wilderness.
+Usually, if you are traveling across the Southwest, you have the essential points in your schedule like Upper Antelope Canyon, Lower Antelope Canyon, Antelope Canyon X, Horseshoe Bend, Zion National Park, Grand Canyon North Rim, and more.
+We are pretty confident that you will be traveling on U.S. 89 between Kanab and Page in any direction on your road trip.
+It means you will visit the Paria River – Vermillion Cliffs Wilderness.
 And this area is lovely, but usually not explored enough.
 It hides plenty of small but exciting gems!
-One of them is The Nautilus.
+One of them is The Nautilus hike.

-So The Nautilus is usually on your way, and you just need to add max 2 hours to visit this delicate and beautiful rock formation.
+So, the Nautilus hike is usually on your way, and you just need to add max 2 hours to visit this delicate and beautiful rock formation.
 You can take amazing pictures there!
-And hike is not very long.
+And the hike is not very long.
 So make sure to add the Nautilius hike to your Utah itinerary or Arizona itinerary.
 Also, if you are staying in Kanab (the nearest town to this rock formation), check out other Kanab attractions and hiking trails to have a perfect vacation.

 The Nautilus is a very fragile and delicate rock formation created by water and wind over the years of erosion in the sandstone.
 You will find this exciting formation on the edge of a small ravine close to the Paria River and not far from the famous The Wave, or Coyote Buttes South Hike.
 You can even visit this place if you failed in the Wave lottery and enjoy a rippled surface texture reminding the conch shell.
 Because of this similarity, it is called The Nautilus.

 Please be careful visiting this delicate rock formation.
 Try not to break or damage the rock.
 As we already mentioned, this is very close to The Wave and fortunately not that popular.
 However, if it gets more popular, it might be limited because the friability of this rock is similar to The Wave.

 The main reason to do the Nautilus Hike in Utah and visit this rock is the photographic opportunity.
-It looks great the whole day, but when you have a chance to visit in the early morning or late afternoon, you might have a chance to notice some red, orange, and yellow tones added to the grey sandstone that will make your pictures more alluring.
+It looks great the whole day, but when you have a chance to visit in the early morning or late afternoon, you might have a chance to notice some red, orange, and yellow tones added to the gray sandstone that will make your pictures more alluring.